kasperpeulen/dragula.dart/README.md

 var drake = dragula();
 ```

 The options are detailed below.

 #### `options.containers`

-Setting this option is effectively the same as passing the containers in the first argument to `dragula(containers, options)`.
+Setting this option is effectively the same as passing the containers in the first argument to `dragula(containers)`.

 #### `options.isContainer`